Claire Birch

 Becoming a parent can be one of the most meaningful things you ever do.
 It can also be really, bloody hard.

-If you've found yourself feeling exhausted, anxious, low, or not like yourself since having a baby, you're not alone, and there's nothing wrong with you.
+If you've found yourself feeling exhausted, anxious, low, or not quite like yourself, you're not alone.
 So many parents feel exactly this way and never say it out loud, because it doesn't feel like they're allowed to.

 You might love your child completely and still feel lost.
 You might be functioning on the outside while quietly struggling on the inside.
 You might not even be able to put your finger on what's wrong, just a sense that this isn't how you thought it would feel.